armykongtap/Time-series-Final/README.md

 Credit: Sakoe H, Chiba S. (DOI: [10.1109/TASSP.1978.1163055](https://doi.org/10.1109/TASSP.1978.1163055))*\
 \
 Then, what are the weights that will let the best results for the classification tasks, in term of accurary?\
-We will take the experiment in Part 1.A
+We will take the experiment in Part I.A

 2. In this paper, they proposed the DP-algorithm.
 We have to consider more than the 3 neighboring cells in the minimum-finding candidates.\
 \